smartcontractkit/chainlink/integration/forks/README.md

 ## Invoking this framework

-Run `./test.sh`.
+Run `./test`.

 Here, `docker-compose` spins up a CL node and a POA geth node.
 The geth node always begins mining from the genesis block; it has no other persisted state.
 The CL node records data in `chainlink_node/clroot`.
 First, we create an EthLog job using `make create_job` and post a transaction using `scripts/curl_cmd.sh`.
 Then, we disconnect CL from the blockchain before the minimum # of block confirmations (10) is reached.
 Next, we restart the blockchain and start mining from genesis again.
 Eventually, the new chain becomes longer than the old chain and the CL node should abandon the job run.
-We test for this by looking for "presumable uncled" in the logs.
+We test for this by looking for "presumably has been uncled" in the logs.

 ## Geth Configuration